List of The Hunger Games characters: Titus

-Titus was a male tribute from District 6 who competed in an unspecified Hunger Game.
+Titus was a male tribute from District 6 who competed in an unspecified Hunger Games.
 The Arena of that game was a frozen tundra, and the tributes were constantly in dire need of food.
-Titus became a cannibal by eating the corpses of dead tributes.
+Titus became a cannibal by eating the corpses of dead tributes, forcing the Gamemakers to stun him with electric guns to collect the bodies.
 He was eventually killed by an avalanche, and since then, there is an unspoken rule for the tributes not to eat other tributes.
-Katniss speculates the Capitol staged his death to prevent a mad cannibal from winning the game.
+Katniss speculates the Gamemakers staged his death to prevent a "lunatic" from winning the game.